-The Company's long-term strategy also focuses on extending its brands further into the digital world.
-As part of this strategy, the Company is party to a multi-year strategic agreement with Electronic Arts Inc. ("EA").
-The agreement gives EA the exclusive worldwide rights, subject to existing limitations on the Company's rights and certain other exclusions, to create digital games for all platforms, such as mobile phones, gaming consoles and personal computers, based on a broad spectrum of the Company's intellectual properties, including MONOPOLY, SCRABBLE, YAHTZEE, NERF, TONKA, G.I.
-JOE and LITTLEST PET SHOP.
+The Company's strategic brand blueprint also focuses on extending its brands further into digital media and gaming, including through the licensing of the Company's properties to a number of partners who develop and offer digital games based on those brands.
+An example of these digital gaming relationships is the Company's agreement with Electronic Arts Inc. ("EA"), which provides EA the exclusive worldwide rights, subject to existing limitations on the Company's rights and certain other exclusions, to create digital games based on a number of the Company's intellectual properties, including MONOPOLY, SCRABBLE, YAHTZEE and TONKA.
+Similarly, the Company has an agreement with Activision under which Activision offers digital games based on the TRANSFORMERS brand.
+The Company continues to seek and develop additional relationships and outlets for its brands in digital gaming, including casual, social mobile and online gaming.